LL.M. and Executive LL.M. Programs

 A.P.C. in Taxation Program

 Academic admission criteria are comparable to those of the LL.M. and E-LL.M. in Taxation programs.
 Prospective students must demonstrate professional competence and career advancement.

 The Graduate Division of New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
 Those who comprise our student body hail from around the world and bring with them a variety of experiences and viewpoints.
 Students are both the recipients and providers of the learning process, and the Law School in turn has a vital interest in what they bring to the task of educating each other.

 To select the most highly-talented, motivated and intelligent people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications for the LL.M., J.S.D. and Advanced Professional Certificate programs from all eligible persons.
 We are additionally committed to making appropriate academic accommodation for admitted students with disabilities.

 We very much encourage you to take the opportunity to highlight how you will contribute to our global community of scholars in your application to our institution.

-New York University is committed to a policy of equal treatment and opportunity in every aspect of its relations with its faculty, students, and staff members, without regard to race, color, religion, sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability and any other legally protected basis.
+New York University is committed to a policy of equal treatment and opportunity in every aspect of its relations with its faculty and staff members, without regard to race, gender and/or gender identity or expression, color, creed, religion, age, national origin, ethnicity, disability, unemployment status, veteran or military status, sex, sexual orientation, marital or parental status, citizenship status, or any other legally protected basis.